axem-solutions/dem/docs/commands.md

 ## **`dem list [OPTIONS]`**

-List the Development Environments installed locally or available in the catalog.
+List the locally available Dev Envs.

 Options:

-- Level 1:
-    - `--local` Scope is the local host.
-    - `--all` Scope is the catalog.
-- Level 2:
-    - `--env` List the Development Environments.
+`--cat`: List the available Dev Envs from the catalogs.
+Specify the catalogs' name to list the Dev Envs from.
+More then one catalog can be specified.
+If no catalog is specified, all the available catalogs will be used.

+Examples:

-    - `--tool` List the tool images.
+- `dem list --cat` List all the Dev Envs from all the available catalogs.

-!!! abstract "The following option combinations are supported:"

-    `--local --env` -> List the local Development Environments.
-    `--all --env` -> List the catalog Development Environments.
-    `--local --tool` -> List the local tool images.
-    `--all --tool` -> List the tool images available in the registries.
+- `dem list --cat catalog1 catalog2` List all the Dev Envs from the catalog1 and catalog2.

 ---